sanity-io/demo-marketing-site-nextjs/README.md

 # Multi-tenant, multi-lingual Marketing Next.js website with Page Builder powered by Sanity.io

+This project was created for demonstration purposes and is not intended as a feature-complete, production-ready website.

 ## Multi-tenant

 Throughout the schema is a required `market` field which is hidden once it has a value, and should be populated by Initial Value Templates.